Generic Name: fenofibrate

 Store at 20°-25°C (68°-77°F); excursions permitted to 15°-30°C (59°-86°F) [See USP Controlled Room Temperature].
 Protect from light and moisture.
 Store tablets only in the moisture protective container.

-- not to use Triglide if there is a known hypersensitivity to fenofibrate or fenofibric acid.
+Advise patients not to use Triglide if they have a known hypersensitivity to fenofibrate or fenofibric acid.

-- that if they are taking coumarin anticoagulants, Triglide may increase their anti-coagulant effect, and increased monitoring may be necessary.
+Inform patients that if they are taking coumarin anticoagulants, Triglide may increase their anti-coagulant effect and that increased monitoring may be necessary.

 Florham Park, NJ 07932

 Aenova France SAS,

 38291 Saint-Quentin-Fallavier, France

 PRINCIPAL DISPLAY PANEL - 160 mg Tablet Bottle Carton